XPhyro/scripts/README.md

 - You can find the scripts I use to install an Arch Linux system (to my liking) [here](https://github.com/XPhyro/archinstall).

 # License
-Unless otherwise stated, all software found in this repository is licensed under the MIT License.
+Unless otherwise stated, all software found in this repository are licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.